 At this age, babies are still getting used to having fingers and don’t really understand that these flexible digits are theirs to control.
 They’ll be happily occupied just playing with these interestingly wiggly things.
 Don’t expect them the be able to pick up or hold anything much smaller than their fist with any degree of control or accuracy; the ability to pick up and manipulate smaller items comes later.

 Babies experience the world around them through their senses.
-Initially this is mainly touch and, since a baby’s tongue is the most sensitive method they have, the obvious way to explore new objects is to put things in their mouth, especially their hands.
+Initially, this is mainly touching and, since a baby’s tongue is the most sensitive method they have, the obvious way to explore new objects is to put things in their mouth, especially their hands.
 Their eyesight is still relatively undeveloped and they may only be able to see objects within 30 centimeters.
 Their hearing is good and they’ll respond to noises, usually by turning their heads towards the sound.
 In order to best support your 3-month-old’s development, it’s worth noting that sometimes the volume of input can be overwhelming and a baby this young may respond by getting distressed or simply going to sleep to block it out.

 How you can help